Step 1 - Define your Assessment Framework

-You'll need to set up your Assessment Policy every year to select which of your assessments you'll be using.
+You'll need to set up your Annual Policy every year to select which of your assessments you'll be using.

-How do I set up the Assessment Policy?
+How do I set up the Annual Policy?

-Go to Students > Assessments > Assessment Policy > Assessable Courses.
+Go to Students > Assessments > Annual Policy > Assessable Courses.
 Here you can view which courses will have assessments during the academic year.

 You can edit this list by clicking the green Bulk Set Assessable Course Button, and ticking or unticking the courses.
 This determines what assessments appear on the Manage Assessments page.

-Then go to Students > Assessments > Assessment Policy > Manage Assessments to complete all set up of your assessments for the academic year.
+Then go to Students > Assessments > Annual Policy > Manage Assessments to complete all set up of your assessments for the academic year.

 We've got helpful articles on how to add each type of assessment to your policy for the year, just click the links below and follow step 2: